 acid reflux from the stomach to the esophagus.
 Although 36% of

 healthy Americans experience this sort of reflux at least once a

-month, up to 10% of suffer from GERD on a daily basis.
-EE can be a
+month, perhaps up to 10% of American adults suffer from GERD on a

-yielded significantly better healing rates than placebo, with the
+All three dosages yielded significantly better healing rates than

 experienced complete cessation of heartburn and consumed